 Mount Kenya Climb: CHOGORIA DOWN SIRIMON

 Our route of preference is the Chogoria.
-This is because of its scenic landscape all the way to the peaks.
 It is a dry route up the mountain and the walk along the Gorges Valley makes it spectacular.
+This is because of its scenic landscape stretching to the endless plains.

 Going down the Sirimon route takes one through some beautiful pockets of Senecios.
 In the lower elevations, the bamboo forest and a belt of rain forest completes the South East to North West traverse of the mountain.